sfw/comanda/README.md

 - 🕷️ Advanced web scraping capabilities with configurable options
 - 🛠️ Extensible DSL for defining complex workflows
 - ⚡ Efficient processing of LLM chains
-- 🔒 HTTP server mode with bearer token authentication
+- 🔒 HTTP server mode: use it as a multi-LLM workflow wrapper
 - 🔐 Secure configuration encryption for protecting API keys and secrets
 - 📁 Multi-file input support with content consolidation
 - 📝 Markdown file support for reusable actions (prompts)